ProjectAutomata/docs/activities.md

 6. All Base Components will have a type, permission and hooks and components with view, register.
 7. Based on hooks & state a Base Components displays several activity , widget, graph or Panel Views etc.
 8. Each page will load it state and state will load its components each componenents after load will check for its hooks and will load its hooks.
+9. Each activities will have two views.

 ### Activities Tasks

-1. [ ] Design all required engined required for activity.
+1. [ ] Design all required engine required for activity.
 2. [ ] Design method in base component how to define a base component of type activity.
 3. [ ] Add various type of base component